uidaholib/the-mill-stac/content/2-explore.md

 - take a virtual voyage with Google Street View ([android](https://play.google.com/store/apps/details?id=com.google.android.street&hl=en_US), [iOS](https://apps.apple.com/us/app/google-street-view/id904418768))
 - use Cardboard Camera to create your own VR images ([android](https://play.google.com/store/apps/details?id=com.google.vr.cyclops), [iOS](https://itunes.apple.com/us/app/cardboard-camera/id1095487294))
 - check out [Chrome Experiments](https://vr.chromeexperiments.com/) which demo possibilities you could create yourself using web code!

+## Army Man Launcher

+Students will be given a set amount of supplies and 30 minutes.
+Some of the supplies are army man, cup and string.
+The goal is to take the little army man that students have been given and launch him as far as possible.